-Did you know that environmental music drives our choices?
-The impact of music is undeniable—bars and restaurant owners need to assess their customer base, their most popular dayparts, price points and times of operation and use this all to decide what kind of music is the best music to play (hint: a generic playlist isn’t the answer).
+Did you know that background music drives our behavior?
+The impact of music is undeniable—bars and restaurant owners need to assess their customer base, most popular dayparts, price points, and times of operation, and decide what kind of music is the best to play—a generic playlist is never the answer.

-Keep reading to learn why you should start using playlist personalization in your bar or restaurant and how it can help increase your business and create loyal customers.
+Let's dig a little deeper and find out why you should start using personalized playlists in your bar or restaurant, and how it can help increase your business and create loyal customers.

 1. It sets the mood

 Personalized playlists help shape the mood and atmosphere of your bar or restaurant—something patrons don’t get at home.
 Guests come to your establishment because they want something different and something that feels special.
-You might be selling fun, romance, excitement, convenience, expectation, entertainment or just a good old fashioned place to celebrate but whatever the reason, any of these factors can be introduced by musical selection.
+You might be selling fun, romance, excitement, convenience, expectation, entertainment or just a good old fashioned place to celebrate—but whatever the reason, these factors can all be introduced and influenced by music selection.

-Think of how jarring it would be to hear hip hop or top 40 in a high-end restaurant, and the same goes for a dive bar playing classical.
+Think of how jarring it would be to hear hip hop or Top 40 pop songs in a high-end restaurant; the same goes for a dive bar playing classical.
 Music has a much larger effect on mood than you might think.
-Even if you’re a bar or restaurant that thinks they have their customer base nailed down and understand what they want, it takes a great music curator to really break it down by daypart and customize the perfect playlists for your establishment based on customers, time of day and day of week, and preferred mood.
+Even if you think you have your customer base nailed down and understand what they want, it takes a great music curator to really break it down by daypart, clientele, and ambiance, and then customize the perfect playlists for your establishment with all these factors considered.

 2. It makes guests stay longer

-It’s proven that the appropriate music makes guests stay longer.
-When guests hear music they enjoy and matches with the experience, it makes them want to stick around for a few more drinks or another course.
-This is especially true when you have hand-selected and curated playlists that are specifically created for your audience and daypart.
+When guests hear music they enjoy and it fits the experience they're having, they'll want to stick around for another round of drinks or snacks.
+This is especially true when you have hand-selected, curated playlists that're specifically created for your audience and daypart.
 Music that’s for the right people at the right time can have major effects on your bottom line, including guests staying long after a game is done, event has passed or meal has finished.
-And guests staying longer means an increase in your bottom line and hitting your sales goals month over month.
+This also translates to hitting your sales goals month over month.

 3. It creates repeat customers

-To learn more about how you can use the power of the playlist to create repeat customers, click the link below for more information.
+To learn more about how you can use the power of the playlist to create repeat customers, click the link below!